aws-samples/eks-workshop-v2/website/docs/networking/customnetworking/configure_vpc_cni.md

 sidebar_position: 10
 ---

-In this section we will start configuring the Amazon VPC CNI.
+In this lab exercise, we'll start configuring the Amazon VPC CNI.

-Lets review the existing VPC and Availability Zone configuration.
+Let's review the existing VPC and Availability Zone configuration.

 ```bash
 $ echo "The secondary subnet in AZ $AZ1 is $SECONDARY_SUBNET_1"